ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Perl Scripts API

 Every Perl script run by PEB has a JavaScript settings object with an arbitrary name and fixed object properties.
-The name of the JavaScript settings object with a ``.script`` extension forms settings pseudo link used to start the Perl script.
+The name of the JavaScript settings object with a ``.script`` extension forms a pseudo link used to start the Perl script.

 There are three methods to start a local Perl script:

-* **Clicking a link to a script settings pseudo link:**
+* **Clicking a link to a script pseudo link:**

   ```html
   <a href="test.script">Start Perl script</a>
   ```

-* **Submitting a form to a script settings pseudo link:**
+* **Submitting a form to a script pseudo link:**

   ```html
   <form action="test.script">